 Finally, all yeast *can* be grown on gluten containing starters/media.
 It’s important to know where your yeast is coming from, if you can tolerate it at all.

 When baking, we stick to the brand Red Star Yeast, as it’s a gluten free product, made in a dedicated facility free from major allergens.
+If you’re struggling in the gluten free bread department, check out our Amazing Gluten Free Bread Roll Recipe (GF, Top 8 Free, Corn Free, Seed Free).

-It’s In the Air
+Gluten: It’s In the Air

 As promised, let’s talk about this.
 Think back to the last time you opened a bag of flour, any flour.
 When you closed the bag, did you see the flour particles go into the air?
 Now, think about that on a larger scale.
 Imagine you go out to eat and the place says they can serve you gluten free.
+Watch this video to see this in action.

 Other Hidden/Overlooked Sources of Gluten (yup, there’s more)